MAIF/arta/README.md

 ### Goal

-There is one main reason for using **Arta** and it was the main goal of its development at *MAIF*: increase business rules maintainability.
+There is one main reason for using **Arta** and it was the main goal behind its development at *MAIF*: increase business rules maintainability.

 In other words, facilitate rules handling in our python apps.